student-NikhilJain/cpp-project/README.md

 # cpp-project
-This is a Mathematical based Project which Eloborates about the Areas of the different figures According to our choice which is displayed <br>
-the page Entered the asking values and the Area of the Different Figures.
+This is a Mathematical based Project which Eloborates about the Areas of the different figures <br> According to our choice which is displayed  on the page Entered the asking values and the Area of the Different Figures.